Elijah Strong RN

 Calling the amount of charting insane is an understatement.
 Add this to scheduled and prn(as needed) medication administrations, and scheduled tasks such as preparing a patient for surgery, bathing a patient, and dressing changes.
 In this new environment of placing a high importance on the perception of patient satisfaction has pushed the compassionate nurses away from the bedside, out of the hospital or higher up the ladder, the only two options for a Registered Nurse outside of finding a new career.

 Some nurses thrive in the chaos that is the hospital bedside.
 These nurses have learned to sacrifice certain aspects of patient care in order to have a much less stressful and productive workday, preserving their sanity to be able to return to work again after sleeping only four to five hours.
+Even the best nurses may have to take shortcuts at times.
+As much as real-time charting is being pushed to the standard, there will always be times when the do-first-chart-later approach has to be adopted..
 The increasing workload of the bedside nurse has led to the bedside nurse having to care for more patients with more needs than the nurse can realistically meet in one 12 hour shift, and ultimately patient care suffers.

 Here is a hypothetical situation that might happen a lot more than you think.
 Bedside Nurse(let’s call her BN for short) starts her day at 0700 with 7 patients.
 After getting report and starting her assessment, she may or may not realize that the first patient she visited during her initial assessment is covered in poop.
 Say this patient (lets call her Granny) is sleeping really well and BN checked on everyone so she continues her busy morning routine because BN knows that if she doesn’t stay on schedule that she’s gonna at work for an extra two hours finishing up her work.
 0800-0900 BN finishes her rushed charting, and from 0900-1000 she is giving medications.
 From 1000-1100 BN uses this time do perform complicated dressing changes and document those as well.